cbstodd/colinstodd-com-jekyll/_posts/personal/2018-10-01-download-ical-and-google-calendar-for-phish-tour-dates-and-shows.md

   document.execCommand("copy");

   /* Alert the copied text */
-  alert("Calendar Link Copied, Now paste it into your Google Calendar app.
+  alert("Calendar Link Copied to your clipboard, Now paste it into Google Calendar.
 Enjoy the shows! 🐠 🍄 🌈 🌵 🥳 🐲");
 }
 </script>